trejder/php-batch-mailer/README.md

 ## Last words

 This code is based on few examples, pages and articles.
-You'll find link to these references inside source code.
+Links to these references are inside the code.

 I don't like spam, most reasonable people doesn't like spam and the rest of intelligent world doesn't like spam as well.
 If I ever learn, that you used this piece of code